freeCodeCamp/freeCodeCamp/client/src/pages/learn/full-stack-developer/lab-customer-complaint-form/index.md

 ## Introduction to the Build a Customer Complaint Form

-For this lab, you will use JavaScript to validate validate a customer complaint form.
+For this lab, you will use JavaScript to validate a customer complaint form.